rougin/transcribe/README.md

 );
 ```

-The specified method will be used as the reference for finding the localized word from the `get` method of `Transcribe` class.
+The specified method will be used as the reference for finding the localized word from the `get` method of `Locale` class.

 ## Migrating to the `v0.4.0` release